Dibz15/us-warming-map/README.md

 For those technically minded, see [`docs/methodology.md`](docs/methodology.md) for the technical detail on what the underlying data actually represents, how each metric and color mode is calculated, and where the limitations are.

+## Usage

+- Pan/zoom: on desktop, click & hold to pan and scroll to zoom.
+On mobile, pinch to zoom or use one finger to pan.
+- Per-county trends.
+Click on a single county to view its historic trends and change over time.
+- Change calculation method or the temperature scaling using the "Scales" menu in the upper-right corner.

 ## Features